pblijdenstein/pblijdenstein/README.md

-Hi, I'm a Master of Engineering Graduate in Systems Engineering at UC Berkeley.
+Master of Engineering graduate in Systems Engineering from UC Berkeley.
 I'm interested in the intersection of:

 - Artificial Intelligence